 A primary benefit of online fundraising is the ability to extend your reach beyond your community.
 Fundraising used to be about walking door-to-door and asking neighbors to make donations or making personal phone calls to family and friends.
 With online fundraising, your network expands globally.
 As well, your constituents can easily engage in fundraising efforts by sending donation requests via email or posting links from their social networks or sharing videos on YouTube.
 All of these things help drive potential donors to your organization’s fundraising website.
 By asking people to forward your request to their social network, your reach grows exponentially.

 Nonprofit Fundraising Websites Offer a One-Stop Fundraising Hub

 By implementing an online fundraising campaign, you create a fundraising website that becomes the central hub for your fundraiser.
 Here’s the place where you direct potential donors to learn more about your cause and make online donations.
 This is where all information is shared and data is stored.
 Your fundraising website can be accessed anytime from a laptop, mobile phone, or tablet.

 Online Fundraising Simplifies Fundraising Strategies and Transactions

 Online fundraising simplifies all transactions.
 Participants are easily able to register online, purchase tickets, join teams, and more (rather than mailing in checks and registration forms).
 Online fundraising also allows for secure online payment processing via credit card.
 After transactions are made, our software tools track payments, manage recurring donations, and generate various financial reports.
-Participants are easily able to track progress as donations are tracked in real-time.
+Participants can easily track progress as donations are tracked in real time.
 Every time a contribution is made, fundraisers can track this against goals.
 Administrators can also generate numerous financial and participant reports in the administration area.